gohugoio/hugo/content/en/contribute/development.md

 ### Git Graphical Front Ends

 There are several [GUI clients](https://git-scm.com/downloads/guis) that help you to operate Git.
 Not all are available for all operating systems and maybe differ in their usage.
-Because of this we will document how to use the command line, since the commands are the same everywhere.
+Because of this we will document how to use the command-line, since the commands are the same everywhere.

 ### Install Hub on Your System (Optional)